RSE-Sheffield/RSE-Sheffield.github.io/pages/collaboration/collab-guide.md

 type: text
 ---

-The RSE team is collaborating on more than 30 projects a year.
+The RSE team collaborates on more than 30 projects a year.
 Collaborations span various lengths, from a few days or a few weeks to longer term partnerships of multiple years.
 However, it is clear that we are much more efficient and impactful when we collaborate on long projects where our contribution to the research itself can be the most visible.

 To make sure that we can have a general overview on how all of them are going, it is important to have a project management process.
 The goal is not to micro-manage each of them.
 RSEs on projects are managing the overall RSE work.
-The objective is to keep track of project and be able to tackle potential blockers that may arise during the collaboration to make sure that all parties have an anjoyable experience.
+The objective is to keep track of project of the progress on the project and be able to tackle potential blockers that may arise during the collaboration to make sure that all parties have an enjoyable experience.

-For this reason, we have created a fairly light process of project management, from scoping to impact inquiry.
-You can see it on the figure below.
+For this reason, we have created a fairly light process of project management, from scoping to impact inquiry shown in the figure below.

 <img src="/assets/images/2026_RSE_project_timeline.png" alt="Project timeline showing the different stages of a project with RSEs. "/>